Kerry Sulkowicz

+Kerry Jeff Sulkowicz (born 1958) is an American psychiatrist, psychoanalyst, and business consultant.
+He is a clinical professor of psychiatry at the NYU Grossman School of Medicine and the founder of the Boswell Group, a firm that advises CEOs and boards of directors on leadership, management and boardroom dynamics, and organizational culture.

 Education

 Born in Texas, Sulkowicz graduated from the St. Mark's School of Texas in 1977.
 He earned an AB from Harvard University and his MD from the University of Texas Medical Branch in 1985.
-He completed his residency in psychiatry at New York University in 1989 and was certified by the American Board of Psychiatry and Neurology in 1991.
+He completed his residency in psychiatry at New York University Medical Center and Bellevue Hospital in 1989 and was certified by the American Board of Psychiatry and Neurology in 1991.
 He also completed psychoanalytic training at the NYU Psychoanalytic Institute in 1992.

 Career

-After spending several years in clinical practice, Sulkowicz pursued a career in business consulting and in 1998 founded the Boswell Group in New York.
-He named his company after his Jack Russell terrier “Boswell”.
-The group advises CEOs and boards of companies and other organizations, and as of 2024 had consultants in New York City, Boston, Philadelphia, San Francisco and London.
-Sulkowicz's clients have included the board of trustees of Cooper Union.
-He has been widely cited as an authority on business psychology and the psychology of leadership, including in The Wall Street Journal, The Washington Post and The New York Times.
+After working in clinical practice, Sulkowicz founded the Boswell Group in New York in 1998, naming the firm after his Jack Russell Terrier, Boswell.
+The firm provides psychodynamic advising to corporate boards and CEOs, and as of 2026, maintains consultants in New York City, Boston, Philadelphia, San Francisco, Bilbao, and London.
+His clients have included the board of trustees of Cooper Union.
+He has contributed commentary on workplace dynamics to publications including The Wall Street Journal, The Washington Post, and The New York Times.

+Following the September 11 attacks, Sulkowicz served as a volunteer counselor at a crisis center for Cantor Fitzgerald, a financial services firm that lost over two-thirds of its workforce.
+He worked with leadership to manage the company's organizational grief and recovery.